-This course is a study of modern critical terms and approaches literary scholars employ to analyze texts, including aesthetic, structural and post-structural, genre, feminist, historicist, critical cultural, and audience response theories.
-It considers the role of history and political ideologies in the formation of literary texts and canons.
-(May be offered every other year)
+This course is a study of modern critical terms and approaches literary scholars employ to analyze texts, including aesthetic, structural and post-structural, genre, feminist, historicist, critical cultural, and may be taken concurrently

-Prerequisite: ENGL 1302 with a "C" or better and 2000 level literature course; every other year may be taken concurrently
+Prerequisite: ENGL 1302 with a "C" or better and 2000 level literature course; Offered: Fall or Spring, may be offered every other year

-ENGL 4353 Special Topics in Literary and Writing Arts
+ENGL 4353 Special Topics in Literary and Writing Arts 3 Credit Hours

 This course serves to cover special topics or as a practicum in the area of English, and topics may vary from one semester to the next.
-May be repeated when topics vary.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. May be repeated when topics vary.